What is Decagon AI? Use cases, limitations, and better alternatives for enterprise support

 Actionable insights and analytics

-While helpful for monitoring AI outcomes, these insights are limited to the AI layer and don’t show how human agents and AI work together, or how performance trends across the full support team.
+Analytics and insights come through tools like Watchtower, which track AI agent performance including resolution rates, fallback rates, and retraining needs.
+But these insights remain limited to the AI layer — they don't show how human agents and AI work together or how performance trends across your full support team.

 Who are Decagon’s customers?